Comic Book: The New Universe

 - Justice - John Tensen is a Knight Templar who thinks he's from a Magical Land.
 In later issues, a Retcon reveals that he's actually a DEA agent who's been under the influence of a delusion induced by one of his enemies.
 He takes it upon himself to judge his fellow paranormals: "If they are [using their powers properly], he leaves them in peace.
 If they are not, he leaves them in pieces."
 With his right hand ("sword hand") able to generate energy blasts of high intensity and heat and his left hand ("shield hand") generating Deflector Shields, Tensen is typically able to best his opponents.
 His series lasted 32 issues, from November, 1986 to June, 1989.
 Through a dimension-traveling adventure, Justice was later added to the world of Marvel 2099.

 - Kickers, Inc. - Pro football players form a superhero team.
 Seriously.
 (To be fair, only the quarterback had actual superpowers.
 Even then, he didn't realize he was a paranormal at first; he thought his Super Strength was the result of a machine his brother had invented.)
-The title was not overly successful, and did not particularly fit with the premise of the New Universe.
+The title was not overly successful, and its tone (light-hearted adventure a la The A-Team) did not particularly fit with the premise of the New Universe.
 It lasted for 12 issues, from November, 1986 to October, 1987.

 - Mark Hazzard: Merc - A normal mercenary with a conscience in a world of superhumans.
 Hazzard is a veteran of The Vietnam War, and had trouble finding work in areas not related to combat.
 Part of his series reflects how his mercenary career negatively reflected his marriage and had storylines involving his divorce.
 His self-contained story ended with his death, though the final issue was an epilogue focusing on the supporting cast.
 The series consisted of an Annual and 12 regular issues, running from November, 1985 to October, 1987.